 When arriving, each guest will be greeted by a member of our program staff, assessed for safety and asked preliminary information.
 The guest is then paired up with a peer counselor, who can talk them through the immediate crisis, offering empathetic listening, practical solutions, and additional resources.

 Since The Living Room is in a safe comfortable non-clinical setting, a trained recovery support specialist will orient the guest to facility and will provide support while here.

-The Living Room Recovery Program offers a wide array of resources for those experiencing increased symptoms and/or a crisis.
+The Living Room Wellness Center offers a wide array of resources for those experiencing increased symptoms and/or a crisis.
 Our goal is to help improve the quality of their lives while addressing their needs and preferences by providing the following:

 · Crisis Intervention